InterProInvest/IPI-Server/API.md

         "password": "<user_password>"
     }
     ```
-Server response headers will contain cookies named '.AspNetCore.Identity.Application'.
-Add these cookies to the headers of each following request.
+Server response headers will contain cookie named '.AspNetCore.Identity.Application'.
+Add this cookie to the headers of each following request.
+Identity cookie is valid for two weeks after that you need to call '/api/Identity/Login' method again.